Sovea/libpag-vue3-vite-demo/README.md

 # Vue 3 + Vite + libpag

 This template should help get you started developing with libpag and Vue 3 in Vite.
+Use rollup-plugin-copy to make the project packaged by vite can access libpag.wasm

 ## Build Setup